alxsoares/zjsxzy_in_js/README.md

 # zjsxzy_in_js
-This is repo of my code in js fund.
+This is repo of my code in js.